 Collaboratively, we work to raise the aspirations and attainment of young people from backgrounds who might not otherwise consider progression to higher education.
 The majority of young people with whom we work are from disadvantaged backgrounds or comprise first generation higher education applicants, meaning they are the first in their immediate family to go to university.

 KMPF was originally established in 2011 when the national Aimhigher programme came to an end.
 It is one of just a handful of remaining partnerships in the country to have continued beyond the cessation of central government funding in 2011, thanks to the support and contributions of its member organisations.
-Its longevity evidences the commitment and passion of colleagues within our local universities, schools and local authorities towards ensuring that every young person who has the potential to benefit from HE – regardless of their family background – has the opportunity to participate and succeed.
+Its longevity evidences the commitment and passion of colleagues within our local universities, schools, colleges, local authorities and other partners towards ensuring that every young person who has the potential to benefit from higher education (HE) – regardless of their family background – has the opportunity to participate and succeed.